 Effective upon execution of the M.O.U., The Utility Civil Engineer Position has been assigned duties that require the use of independent engineering judgment in the performance of its duties.
 This was not the case during previous FLSA reviews.
 Based upon this change in responsibility, the City has determined that the position is FLSA Exempt and both parties agree that the Utility Civil Engineer position salary shall be adjusted upon execution of the M.O.U. to be equivalent to the Associate Civil Engineer.
-This increase in salary will be deferred until the furloughs or any other negotiated adjustments to replace the furloughs have ended.
 Nothing in this provision is intended to be contrary to Fair Labor Standards Act.
 Consequently, the Utility Civil Engineer position shall be salaried and shall receive eighty (80) hours Administrative Leave each fiscal year.